-I think this article, Burnout and the Brain by Alexandra Michel, was one of the most important things I read in all of grad school.
+This short article, Burnout and the Brain by Alexandra Michel, is my favorite resource to recommend for reading about burnout.
 Main takeaway: burnout isn’t weakness, incompatibility with the field, or even a simple response to stress: burnout is what happens when we are exposed to more stress than we are given resources to cope with.
-A portion of these needed resources are self-care, but it’s more about professional resources: good supervision, time and space to ethically and confidentially process with colleagues, and time off to recharge.
+A portion of these needed resources are self-care, but it’s more about professional resources: good supervision/management, time and space to process our work at work, and time off to recharge.

 Agencies and organizations often put the burden on staff via instructions to “self care,” but evidence suggests this is an occupational health problem.
-Agencies can reduce therapist burnout by increasing support resources.
+Organizations can reduce employee burnout by increasing support resources.

 For vision impaired readers, the text of this sketchnote reads: